tylerwillis/super-tortoise/content/pages/index.md

     title: 'About Me:'
     content: >
-      I'm most well-known as the co-founder of Unsupervised, which helps companies discover opportunities in their data (over $55M worth in 2021) and has raised over $50M from top investors.
+      I'm most well-known as the co-founder of Unsupervised, which helps companies discover opportunities in their data (over $55M so far) and has raised over $50M from top investors.

       I think of myself as someone who believes very strongly in the ability to